-The criteria and rationales for addressing the resulting anomalies with security impacts should be provided as part of the security risk assessment documentation in the premarket submission.
+The criteria and rationales for addressing the resulting anomalies with security impacts should be provided as part of documentation in the premarket submission.

-4. Security Risk Management Documentation

-To help demonstrate the safety and effectiveness of the device, manufacturers should provide the outputs of their security risk management processes in their premarket submissions, including their security risk management plan and security risk management report.
-A plan and report such as those described in AAMI TIR57, inclusive of the system threat modeling, SBOM and associated documentation, and unresolved anomaly assessment(s) described above, should be sufficient to support the security risk management process aspect of demonstrating a reasonable assurance of safety and effectiveness.

-The security risk management report should:

-Summarize the risk evaluation methods and processes, detail the security risk assessment, and detail the risk mitigation activities undertaken as part of a manufacturer’s risk management processes; and

-Provide traceability between the security risks, controls and the testing reports that ensure the device is reasonably secure.

-5. TPLC Security Risk Management
+6. TPLC Security Risk Management

 Cybersecurity risks may continue to be identified throughout the device’s TPLC.
 Manufacturers should ensure they have appropriate resources to identify, assess, and mitigate cybersecurity vulnerabilities as they are identified throughout the supported device lifecycle.

-As part of using an SPDF, manufacturers should update their security risk management report as new information becomes available, such as when new threats, vulnerabilities, assets, or adverse impacts are discovered during development and after the device is released.
-When maintained throughout the device lifecycle, this documentation (e.g., threat modeling) can be used to quickly identify vulnerability impacts once a device is released and to support timely Corrective and Preventive Action (CAPA) activities described in (21 CFR 820.100).
+As part of using an SPDF, manufacturers should update their security risk management documentation as new information becomes available, such as when new threats, vulnerabilities, assets, or adverse impacts are discovered during development and after the device is released.
+When maintained throughout the device lifecycle, this documentation (e.g., threat modeling) can be used to quickly identify vulnerability impacts once a device is released and, when appropriate, to support timely corrective and preventive action activities described in 21 CFR 820.100.

 Over the service life of a device, FDA recommends that the risk management documentation account for any differences in the risk management for fielded devices (e.g., marketed devices or devices no longer marketed but still in use).
 For example, if an update is not applied automatically for all fielded devices, then there will likely be different risk profiles for differing software configurations of the device.
 FDA recommends that vulnerabilities be assessed for any differing impacts for all fielded versions to ensure patient risks are being accurately assessed.
-Additional information as to whether a new premarket submission (e.g., PMA, PMA supplement, or 510(k)) or 21 CFR Part 806 reporting is needed based on postmarket vulnerabilities and general postmarket cybersecurity risk management are discussed in the Postmarket Cybersecurity Guidance.
+Additional information as to whether a new premarket submission (e.g., PMA, PMA supplement, or 510(k)) or 21 CFR Part 806 reporting is needed based on postmarket vulnerabilities and general postmarket cybersecurity risk management is discussed in the Postmarket Cybersecurity Guidance.

-To demonstrate the effectiveness of a manufacturer’s processes, FDA recommends that a manufacturer track and record the measures and metrics below, and report them in premarket submissions and PMA annual reports (21 CFR 814.84), when available.
-Selecting appropriate measures and metrics for the processes that define an SPDF is important to ensure that device design appropriately addresses cybersecurity in compliance with QSR.
-At a minimum, FDA recommends tracking the following measures and metrics:
+To demonstrate the effectiveness of a manufacturer’s processes, FDA recommends that a manufacturer track and record the measures and metrics below, and provide them in premarket submissions and PMA annual reports (21 CFR 814.84), when available.
+Selecting appropriate measures and metrics for the processes that define an SPDF is important to ensure that device design appropriately addresses cybersecurity in compliance with the QS regulation.
+At a minimum, FDA recommends tracking the following measures and metrics, or those that provide equivalent information:

-Percentage of identified vulnerabilities that are updated or patched (defect density).
+Percentage of identified vulnerabilities that are updated or patched (defect density);

-Time from vulnerability identification to when it is updated or patched.
+Duration from vulnerability identification to when it is updated or patched; and

-Time from when an update or patch is available to complete implementation in devices deployed in the field.
+Duration from when an update or patch is available to complete implementation in devices deployed in the field, to the extent known.

 Averages of the above measures should be provided if multiple vulnerabilities are identified and addressed.
 These averages may be provided over multiple time frames based on volume or in response to process or procedure changes to increase efficiencies of these measures over time.